luapower/website/www/md/get-involved.md

 (<license>)`".
 The second line should contain "`requires: package1, package2, ...`" and should only list the binary dependencies of the library, if there are any.
 After the first two lines and an empty line, you can type in additional notes, whatever, they aren't parsed.
+In the rare case that a dependency is only available on some platforms, specify the platforms after the dependency name like this: `pthread (mingw32 mingw64)`.

 The WHAT file can also be used to describe Lua modules that are developed outside of luapower (eg. [lexer]).

 ### The exclude file

+__NOTE:__ This file is entirely optional and rarely used.

 This is the .gitignore file used for excluding files between packages so that files in one packages don't show as untracked files in other package.
 Another